 The key transfer takes place on the transfer date.
 This is the date buyers, and sellers include in the preliminary purchase agreement when the property is transferred from sellers to buyers.

-On this date, the seller is obliged to transfer the title of the property to the buyer, and the buyer is obliged to pay the remaining purchase price.
-A notary performs this process.
-Then, when everything is in place, the buyers get the keys to the house!
-If the home has many owners, it can't hurt to change the locks for new keys.
+On the date of the key transfer, the seller is obliged to transfer the property to the buyer, and the buyer is obliged to pay the remaining purchase price.
+A notary ensures this process.
+When everything is in order, the buyer gets the keys to the house!
+If the home has had many owners, changing the locks can't hurt.

 It is recommended to only agree with a proposal to have the key transfer after the transfer date.
 In some scenarios, it is imaginable that you buy a fully furnished house with residents on the transfer date while you want to live there yourself.
 In that scenario, the residents could proclaim themselves as house renters and be protected by rental law.